gematik/spec-TemplateForSimplifierProjects/README.md

 ### Work with specific version of Hapi Validator

 `-v version` defines a version od the used Hapi Validator.
-If the specified version of the hapi validator is not present it will be downloaded to ~/.fhir/validators/
+If the specified version of the hapi validator is not present the default will be used.
+Validator-JARs will be downloaded to ~/.fhir/validators/.

 ```bash
 validate.sh -v 5.6.70